tckerr/walk/README.md

 Behind the scenes, `walk` and `walkAsync` run as generators (`Generator<WalkNode>` and `AsyncGenerator<WalkNode>`, respectively).
 As they step through the object graph, nodes are yielded.

 The default `walk`/`walkAsync` functions coerce the generator to a list before returning.
-However you can access the generator directly, simple use the following imports instead:
+However, you can access the generator directly; simply use the following imports instead:

 ```typescript
 import {walkStep, walkAsyncStep} from "walkjs";